 - Communicate to end users about what you’re doing, why you are doing this, how long it will take and what downtime they may experience.

-IT needs to regulate the corporate use of devices and offers cybersecurity advice for executives and finance employees.
+IT should regulate the corporate use of devices and offer cybersecurity guidance for employees.
 Determining what devices can and cannot be connected to the corporate network and how devices can be used while connected is IT’s responsibility.
-A corporate acceptable use policy should cover the following topics:

 BYOD (Bring Your Own Device)